18 Flavorful Oyster Stuffing Recipes Delicious

 Classic Herb Oyster Stuffing

-• 8 cups day-old French bread, cubed (about 1 loaf)
+• 1 loaf day-old bread, cubed

 • 1/2 cup unsalted butter